 andersen-lab-env.
 You can learn how to install the environment here.

 _1.fq.gz or a

-cd to the directory containing the raw FASTQs and run the pipeline:
+cd to the directory containing the raw FASTQs.
+This directory will be downloaded into a

 The resulting trimmed FASTQs will be output in the